benetech/martus.martus-build/BuildFiles/Documents/README.txt

   user interface.

-R. Changes from version 1.2.1 to version 1.5
+S. Changes from version 1.2.1 to version 1.5

 - Multiple accounts can now be set up on a computer.
 This